Bartozzz/bartozzz.github.io/content/blog/2022-06-27-case-study-filler/index.md

 ### Animations

 I used [`react-native-reanimated`](https://github.com/software-mansion/react-native-reanimated) to create all animations in the game.
-The main reason behind this choice was that the animations run on the native thread – it's a great animation library performance-wise.
+The main reason behind this choice was that the animations run on the native thread – it’s a great animation library performance-wise.
 It comes with an imperative and a declarative API.

 #### Imperative API